unravelin/design-exercise/README.md

 We need you to design a notification component that appears when you click the bell icon in the upper right-hand corner.
 Whether this takes the form of a dropdown modal, sidebar or some other UI element is completely up to you.

 This notification component must hold a series of notifications.
 The sole purpose of these notifications are to make the user aware of important events.
+Feel free to go beyond the brief.
+You will not be penalised for making incorrect assumptions about how a user might interact or take action on these events.

 The five different types of events are: